-How to Fix Error "Outlook.pst has reached its maximum size.”
+How to Fix Error "Outlook.pst has reached its maximum size”?

-Outlook.pst has reached its maximum size
+error message reached its maximum size error

-In this article, we have shared some simple and easy to follow methods that you can use to either increase the PST file size limit manually or offload the mail items from your Outlook PST file to new multiple PST files to free up space in the File.
+This error can prevent you from sending and receiving new emails.
+Therefore, it becomes critical to resolve the error as soon as possible.
+In this article, we have shared some simple and easy to follow methods that you can use to increase the PST file size limit manually or reduce the Outlook PST file size.
+This can help you to resolve the Outlook.pst has reached its maximum size error.

-Methods to Fix Outlook.pst Has Reached Its Maximum Size Issue
+Methods to Fix ‘Outlook.pst has Reached its Maximum Size’ Issue

-• In Outlook 203, 2016, or 2019, navigate to File> Info and click Cleanup Tools> Empty Deleted Items Folder.
+• In Outlook 2013, 2016, or 2019, click File > Info > Cleanup Tools, and then select Empty Deleted Items Folder.

 • Click Yes when prompted.